nvhphuc1206/hphuc_miniproject/README.md

 ```sh
 bash Module2_Filtering.sh <input1> <input2> <output_directory> <quality_control_output_directory> <argument1> <argument2> <argument3> <argument4> <argument5>
 ```
+- Therein:
     - `input1`: path to first input file
     - `input2`: path to second input file
     - `output_directory`: path to where you want to store the trimming results
     - `quality_control_output_directory`: path to where you want to store the FastQC reports for the trimming results.
     - `argument`: parameters you want to filter data (--trim_poly_g, --overlap_len_require, ... ).
 You can refer to the parameters by
 `conda activate fastp
 fastp -h`
-Noted: <input1> <input2> <output_directory> <quality_control_output_directory> <argument> must be entered in the correct order.
+- Noted: <input1> <input2> <output_directory> <quality_control_output_directory> <argument> must be entered in the correct order.
 Additionally, you can leave up to 5 filter parameters and if the parameter has spaces, leave it in `" "`
 - Example:
 ```sh
 bash Module2_Filtering.sh raw_data/SRR1581065_1_sub.fastq.gz raw_data/SRR1581065_2_sub.fastq.gz tool/fastp/test tool/fastqc/test "--cut_tail 10" "--length_limit 50"